 - Quality cannabis is dense with cannabinoid-rich, milky-white trichome heads

-- Avoid cannabis with seeds or male flower sites and bananas
+- Avoid cannabis with seeds, male flower sites, or "bananas."

 Mold and Pests

-- Avoid cannabis with evidence of mold and pests
+- Avoid cannabis with any evidence of mold and pests

 Did You Know?